 The kitchen specialises in “same day” seafood, often served only hours after being caught, as well as top-quality, locally-shot game and the best produce the bountiful county has to offer.

-It’s part of pub entrepreneur Joycelyn Neve’s flourishing Seafood Pub Company, which is becoming well-known not just in Lancashire but across the country for its gorgeous, well-kept pubs and stellar food – so much so, that the company has won the coveted Best Food Offer category at the annual Publican Awards for the last two years in a row.
+It’s part of pub entrepreneur Joycelyn Neve’s flourishing Seafood Pub Company, which is becoming well-known not just in Lancashire but across the country for its gorgeous, well-kept pubs and stellar food – so much so, that the company has won many coveted across just a few years.

 Neve took on the site in 2011, seeing such potential for the site that she outbid Marco Pierre White for it, sending the culinary behemoth home publess.